18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 2: Transfer from Entebbe to Lake Mburo National Park.
+Day 2: Transfer to Lake Mburo National Park.

-In these open areas we expect prize sightings of Lesser Jacana and Yellow-billed Duck.
-We will also bird the thick papyrus stands where we watch for Blue-chested Bee-eater, Swamp Flycatcher, Papyrus Gonolek, and Greater Swamp-Warblers crossing the small channels between papyrus stands.
-We’ll spend the rest of the day driving to Lake Mburo National Park, birding some productive wetlands along the way.
+In these open areas we hope for prize sighting of Lesser Jacana and Yellow-billed Duck.
+We also bird the thick papyrus stands where we look out for Blue-chested Bee-eater, Swamp Flycatcher, Papyrus Gonolek, and Greater Swamp Warblers as they cross the small channels between papyrus stands.
+Spend the rest of the day driving to Lake Mburo National Park, birding a few productive wetlands along the way.

 Destination: Lake Mburo National Park